 Are you sharing the information needed to build great marketing programs and communicate them effectively?
 One school of thought is just to tease the audience so that your employees can be more engaged when customers ask questions.
 That’s a great school of thought if you have enough staff to cover answering ALL the questions that will come from your clever teaser ad.

-Then, there is another school of thought that says you should give the audience ALL of the detailed information you can provide so that there are no surprises.
+Then, another school of thought says you should give the audience ALL of the detailed information you can provide so that there are no surprises.
 That’s a good idea unless your ads look like a contract rather than something fun and interesting.

 How about what it takes to service your account?
 Are you fully aware of what it takes to service your account and how you are positively or negatively impacting that level of service?
 Honestly, how many revisions do you expect your agency to make to one ad?

 An honest look at both sides of the agency-client relationship will go a long way to building a great team, but that is only one piece of the puzzle.